 "Another night?"
 Oz asked Libby.
 "And a hunter?"

-Libby nodded as was going to press talking with Oz further when Xander went all – well Xander – and said, "But while we hang around all day doing nothing, there's a human werewolf walking around out there, probably making fun of us."
+Libby nodded and was going to press talking with Oz further when Xander went all – well Xander – and said, "But while we hang around all day doing nothing, there's a human werewolf walking around out there, probably making fun of us."

 "The way werewolves always do."
 Willow sarcastically replied.